 The key is to recognize which insurance policies are the most essential to protect yourself and find a way to incorporate them into your budget.
 Not doing so is a gamble which can have a devastating financial impact if something happens.

 5 Types of Insurance Policies You Need To Buy

 These are the types of insurance you need to insure against the largest threats to your budget in the event of an unexpected disaster:

 1. Auto Insurance

 For many people, their car is their only way to get to work; if it becomes un-drivable due to an accident, and the money isn’t available to buy a new one, it can be hard to earn a living.

 Your auto insurance policy may pay medical bills and property damage so that you wouldn’t be forced to come up with the money out of pocket, possibly resulting in financial ruin.

-2. Health Insurance
+2. Life Insurance